• Skip to primary navigation

 unmixed ingredients for salad: tuna, feta, peas, avocado in a bowl.

-Leftover tuna salad with feta cheese keeps in the fridge for a day or so; cover it so that the avocado doesn't get too brown.
+Leftover tuna salad with feta keeps in the fridge for a day or so.
+Be sure to cover it to prevent the avocado from turning brown.

 tuna avocado feta salad on plates with salad cutlery beside them.